🦉

 Capital-efficient liquidity & secondary peg defense mechanism on top of hard backing.
 Optional; not required

 Short-term liquidity & peg defense mechanism; not sustainable for long-term peg defense.
-Often a core feature
+Often a core protocol feature

 Mixed implementations